GLOBAL MARKETS-Stocks near record highs, dollar up on optimism, earnings

 The dollar rebounded from a seven-week low as investor demand improved with higher global bond yields and stable stock markets.
 The return of risk appetite in the financial market boosted oil prices.

 MSCI's world index, which tracks shares in 46 countries, was little changed and just 2 percent off its record high hit in April 2015.
-The index was boosted by strength in Asian and European shares.
+The index found support from rallying stocks in Asia and Europe.

 On Wall Street, the Dow Jones Industrial Average held well above the 20,000 level after breaching the milestone on Wednesday, buoyed by optimism over U.S. President Donald Trump's pro-growth initiatives and solid earnings.